bjohnmat/Chatbot_AI_for_company/README.md

 # Chatbot_AI_for_company

 1) Install the requirement
-pip install requirement.py
+pip install requirements.txt

-2) Put your API key

-3) Put the company website URL
+2) Put your API key and the company website URL in your env file

 4) RUN scrap.py and save the file